Skip to content

 This section details the projects maintained in the Lance community.

-Core projects are the foundational repositories maintained by the Lance community with strict quality and release standards.
-Contributing Guidelines, Community Voting Process and Release Guidelines are all applicable to these projects.
+The core project is maintained by the Lance community with strict quality and release standards.
+Contributing Guidelines, Community Voting Process and Release Guidelines are all applicable to the core project.

 Project Name Repository Contents

-lance-namespace https://github.com/lance-format/lance-namespace Lance namespace format specification, Rust/Python/Java Codegen SDKs, Java/Python Integration SDK
+lance-namespace https://github.com/lance-format/lance-namespace Lance namespace format specification, Rust/Python/Java Codegen SDKs

 lance-python-docs https://github.com/lance-format/lance-python-docs Lance Python SDK generated docs and integration hook with readthedocs